WojciechMula/pyahocorasick/README.rst

 definition of ``AHOCORASICK_UNICODE`` as set in `setup.py`).

 The ``Automaton.unicode`` attributes can tell you how the library was built.
-On Python 3, unicode is the default.
-On Python 2, bytes is the default and only value.
+On Python 3, unicode is the default..

 .. warning::

-    When the library is built with unicode support on Python 3, an Automaton will store 2 or 4 bytes per letter, depending on your Python installation.
+    When the library is built with unicode support, an Automaton will store 2 or 4 bytes per letter, depending on your Python installation.
 When built for bytes, only one byte per letter is needed.

-    Unicode is **NOT supported** on Python 2.

 Build and install from PyPi